-As life expectancy increases around the world. people are becoming more conscious of living more enriched and healthier lives.
+As life expectancy increases around the world, people are becoming more conscious of living more enriched and healthier lives.
 Our Group works to resolve people's mental and physical health issues through food and contribute to the well-being of a wide range of people.

+Building a Sustainable Food Value Chain

+N2

-Food Value Chain Amid indications of future food problems, we accessible to all.
+Amid indications of future food problems, we are advancing initiatives related to sustainable raw material procurement and R&D to promote the realization of a society in which food is accessible to all.